 If the claim is substantial, it may be necessary to proceed under Rule 16 which does not have the limitations of Rule 16.1 This means that the parties can, within reason, engage in multiple discovery processes including depositions.
 Furthermore, expenses can be substantial if experts, such as engineers, physicians, hand-writing experts, are retained and ultimately are deposed.

-Kokish & Goldmanis, P.C. attorneys carefully analyze a case before taking it to court, in order to make an intelligent decision on where to file the suit that is in the best interest of the client.
+Kokish & Goldmanis, P.C. civil litigation and probate attorneys in Denver carefully analyze a case before taking it to court, in order to make an intelligent decision on where to file the suit that is in the best interest of the client.
 If attorneys on both sides of a case act with professional responsibility, the cost of litigation need not be astronomical.
 However, the complexities of a case does not necessarily mean that attorneys are not acting in good faith.
 Some cases simply require more time and expense, since attorneys, including ours, will always do their best to make sure the case is thoroughly investigated and handled appropriately.